-We will have the official opening of our new and improved Education Building by Paul Caldwell (RPA) and Andy Beeforth (Cumbria Community Foundation).
-Afterwards there will be a signing of the Memorandum of Understanding between Susan's Farm C.I.C. and University of Cumbria.
+Our new building was opened by Paul Caldwell (RPA) and Andy Beeforth (Cumbria Community Foundation).
+Afterwards Julie Mennell (Vice-Chancellor of University of Cumbria) and Susan Aglionby signed the Memorandum of Understanding between Susan's Farm C.I.C. and the University.

 We now how five calves this year.
 All are doing well.
 This year we've reached the letter Q for names.
 It's been a fun challenge coming up with them.
 So far we have Quentin, Quattro, Quince, Quorn and Quake.